wp-plugins/favorites/readme.txt

 2. Enable for anonymous users and save in the session or a browser cookie.
 Logged-in users' favorites are saved in a custom user meta field.

 3. Enable and display per post type, or use the functions/shortcodes to manually add to templates.

+4. Add a favorites button to any post type.
+Customize the button text and/or icon.

+5. Use the included functions or shortcodes to display a list of user favorites.
+A template function is also provided to fetch an array of user favorite post ids.

 == Changelog ==